Home › Blog › RACI Chart Project Management Guide: Improve Team Coordination & Results

 Before you finalize the matrix, get feedback from your team.
 Does everyone agree on the pre-defined roles?
 Are there any overlaps or gaps?

-In my experience, this review process often uncovers small but important adjustments that can prevent future misunderstandings.
+In my experience, this review process often uncovers small but necessary adjustments that can prevent future misunderstandings.

 Then, once you’ve got your final RACI matrix, share it with the entire team.
 Keep the matrix accessible throughout the project to keep things running smoothly.